A de Broglie-Bohm Model of Pure Shape Dynamics: $N$-body system: de Broglie-Bohm Pure Shape Dynamics Model

-This wave function gives an initially vanishing shape momenta through the guidance equation, and an initially zero $\kappa$.
-The initial shape is chosen to be close to the pole with the minimum complexity (initial $\theta$ is small).
-The complete set of initial conditions is
+which readily yields an initially vanishing shape momentum through the guidance equation, and an initially vanishing $\kappa$, too.
+The initial shape is chosen to be close to the pole with minimum complexity (initial $\theta$ is small).
+Accordingly, the complete set of initial conditions is

-We first show the plot of the effective potential cast on shape space and compare it with that of complexity in Fig.\ref{effectivepotentialplot}.
+We shall first show the plot of the effective potential cast on shape space and compare it with that of complexity in Fig.\ref{effectivepotentialplot}.

-Note that quantum corrections have changed the details of the topography of shape space, but left the singularities of complexity on the equator ($\theta = \pi / 2$) untouched.
-This, as we will see, ensures the attractor behaviour even in the quantum model.

-It should be stressed that this observation is independent of the artificial coupling $k$ inserted by hand: The effect of purely scale invariant quantum potential is simply too small to distort the singularities of complexity, while it can potentially change the topography and hence, the behaviour of trajectories.
+Note that quantum corrections have certainly changed the details of the topography of shape space, but, interestingly, left the singularities of complexity on the equator ($\theta = \pi / 2$) untouched.
+This, as we will see, ensures the remarkable attractor behaviour even in the quantum model.
+It should be stressed that this observation is independent of the artificial coupling $k$ inserted by hand: the effect of the purely scale-invariant quantum potential is simply too small to distort the singularities of complexity, although it can potentially change the topography and, hence, the behaviour of trajectories.

 The plot Fig.\ref{quantumpotentialplot} is for an arbitrary instant but not too long after the initial instant.
 Typically, quantum corrections become suppressed very quickly.

-With this quantum potential and initial conditions~\eqref{initialconditions}, we solved the equations of state for shape variables and plotted the generated trajectory on the shape sphere in Fig.\ref{trajectoriesplot}.
+With this quantum potential and initial conditions~\eqref{initialconditions}, we can solve the equations of state for shape variables and plot the generated trajectory on the shape sphere (Fig.\ref{trajectoriesplot}).
 Darker regions on the sphere correspond to higher complexity.
 Two of the complexity singularities are visible on the front side along the equator.
 Both trajectories go downwards and get dragged into the front attractor.
-They both showed the same attractor behaviour in the end, but the details of their evolution differ due to quantum corrections.
+Remarkably, as already stressed above, they both exhibit the same attractor behaviour in the end, despite the differences in the details of their evolution due to quantum corrections.

-Interestingly, we have used many other $\phi$ independent initial conditions for the wave function and apart from the initial erratic phase and some minute and momentary changes, they all showed the same qualitative results, and hence the attractor behaviour of the Bohmian trajectories.